johnsoga/macOS-Cybersecurity-Handbook/README.md

 # macOS Cybersecurity Handbook

-Currently, Apple is in the process of transitioning their (computer) devices from using Intel based hardware to custom ARM based Apple Silicon.
-Even before this process Apple had been integrating other custom hardware modules into their machines.
-Given the large amount of infromation this would require encompassing and due to my desire for this guide to remain as up-to-date as possible initially this guide will only reference Apple's latest hardware configurations.
+Currently, Apple is in the process of transitioning their (computers) physical architecture away from Intel (x86) hardware to custom Apple Silicon (ARM) hardware.
+Even before this broad platform redesign Apple had been designinng and integrating other custom hardware into their machines.
+To cover all of that hardware there would be a large amount of infromation to cover in this guide.
+My goal is for this guide to remain as up-to-date, and brief, as possible.
+To reach this goal this guide will initially only reference Apple's latest hardware configurations.
 As the guide progresses in completion older platforms/hardware will be added as well.
-To learn what configurations are currently covered by this guide see the [supported hardware](#supported-hardware) section
+To learn what configurations are currently covered by this guide see the [supported hardware](#supported-hardware) section.

 ## Supported Hardware